What Is a Potts Elevator & When Should You Use It?

 Choosing the right instrument is fundamental to a successful, atraumatic extraction.
 While many dental elevators are designed for luxation, their specific geometries make them suitable for different clinical scenarios.
 Understanding the key differences between a Potts elevator and other common instruments helps you select the most efficient tool for the job.
 A comprehensive surgical setup includes a variety of dental instruments to address any challenge that may arise during a procedure.

-Potts vs. Straight Elevators
+Potts vs. Straight Elevators: What's the Difference?

 The primary distinction between these two instruments is their design and intended application.
 Potts elevators are engineered to precisely loosen teeth from the periodontal ligament, especially in tight or hard-to-reach areas.
 In contrast, straight elevators are general-purpose instruments, ideal for applying initial luxating force where direct access is straightforward.
 While a straight elevator provides powerful leverage, the angled blade and T-bar handle of a Potts elevator allow for more controlled, rotational forces.
 This makes it indispensable for posterior teeth or when navigating around adjacent structures, acting as a precision specialist compared to the straight elevator's workhorse role.